 Even if your result is negative, it's important to still apply caution.
 If everyone with symptoms who was tested in your household receives a negative result, you can return to work if your work cannot be done from home, providing you are well enough, and have not had a fever for 48 hours.

 Note, however, that if you have been advised by the NHS/Test and Protect Team that you need to self-isolate, you must not return to work until the end of the 10 day self-isolation period, irrespective of a negative test result.
 Likewise, if you have to quarantine following a return from abroad, you must follow government guidance and must not return to work until the end of 10 day quarantine period, regardless of a negative test result.

 If, after returning to work, you develop symptoms you should follow the NHS Inform guidance, self isolate and advise your manager.

 How does this help an early return to work?

 The aim of the testing process is to test you if you are symptomatic, but also to test any symptomatic members of your household (where you have no symptoms but have to remain in isolation because a family member has symptoms).
-By doing this, where the household member tests negative, you will no longer need to isolate for 14 days, and this will have the greatest impact in reducing working days lost to due to self isolation.
+By doing this, where the household member tests negative, you will no longer need to isolate for 10 days, and this will have the greatest impact in reducing working days lost to due to self-isolation.

 For example, if you are symptomatic and receive a negative test result 3 days after the onset of symptoms, the number of working days could be reduced by 7 because you would not have to complete the full 10 days of self-isolation.
-However, if you are isolating because your son has a fever and cough, you would normally be required to stay in household isolation for 14 days.
-If your son is tested and receives a negative test result 3 days after symptom onset, the number of working days lost would be reduced by 11.
+If you are isolating because your son has a fever and cough, you would normally be required to stay in household isolation for 10 days from when his symptoms started.
+If your son is tested and receives a negative test result 3 days after symptom onset, the number of working days lost would be reduced by 7.